Latest Update on Pakistan's Net Metering Policy (March 2025)

 Here’s how it works:

 Your solar system will help decrease your electricity costs while possible situations may lead to zero billing when the solar power production matches your total electricity usage.
+This method encourages people and corporations to put money into renewable energy, assisting to fight the country’s electricity shortages

 How to Apply for Net Metering in Pakistan?